Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 5/30/2021

+- Attended the first hour or so of #100Devs office hours before leaving for a family event
+- Continued working on the styling of the holidays app, spent way too long on one sticking point!

 ## 5/29/2021

 - Started working on the front end of the holidays app in React...was able to complete main functionality and basic mobile styling.
 YAY!